JamesRekow/InterfacePDE/README.md

-Note that the interface problem in u must obey a comparison principle, since the problem in v does, and multiplication by piecewise constants does not change the ordering of solutions.
+Note that the interface problem in u must obey a comparison principle, since the problem in v does, and multiplication by piecewise positive constants does not change the ordering of solutions.
 However, the numerical example clearly shows that u does not obey a maximum principle.
 The yellow star in the time evolving solution to the u problem represents the maximum value of the solution.
 It does not attain this maximum on the parabolic boundary.
 This is also evidenced by the surface in figure2.
 The ridge is the value of u(0.5+,t).